 Indeed, it has its own user interface, similar but separate from the NAS server’s OS (DSM), with a taskbar, a desktop, etc. You can run multiple windows at a time.

 No matter which version you use, here are a few things that make Synology Surveillance Station so much better than other canned home security camera solutions:

 - You have complete control over the recording — there’s no need to fret about your privacy.

-- There’s no monthly fee, even when you want to have very long video retention.
+- Unless you opt for C2 storage, there’s no monthly fee, even when you want to have very long video retention.
 The more storage your server has, which you can easily upgrade, the longer you can keep the footage.

-- You have the freedom of mix-matching cameras that fit your needs — Crucial when you need to use different indoor, outdoor, Wi-Fi, Ethernet, and PoE cameras together.
+- You have the freedom to mix-matching cameras that fit your needs — crucial when using different indoor, outdoor, Wi-Fi, Ethernet, and PoE cameras together.